deepchecks/deepchecks/docs/source/index.rst

 various validation needs such as verifying your data's integrity, inspecting its distributions, validating data splits, evaluating your model and comparing between different models.

+Deepchecks currently supports tabular data (:mod:`deepchecks.tabluar`) and is in alpha version for computer vision (:mod:`deepchecks.vision`).

 Get Started
 ============
+Head over to our quickstart tutorial notebook:

+- **For Tabular Data**: Head over to our :doc:`/examples/tabular/guides/quickstart_in_5_minutes` tutorial
-Head over to our :doc:`/examples/guides/quickstart_in_5_minutes` tutorial, and click on  |binder badge|  or on  |colab badge|  to launch it and see it in action, or see our :doc:`/getting-started/index` to install it locally and continue from there.
+- **For Computer Vision**: Head over to our :doc:`/examples/vision/guides/quickstart_in_5_minutes` tutorial

+and click on  |binder badge|  or on  |colab badge|  to launch it and see it in action, or see our :doc:`/getting-started/index` to install it locally and continue from there.

 .. note::
    The package's output is suited for running in any Python environment.
-   The output is best viewed in Jupyter Notebooks (or JupyterLab), but it can also run in any IDE and be :doc:`exported as an HTML report </examples/guides/save_suite_result_as_html>`.
+   The output can be conveniently viewed inlin in Jupyter Notebooks (or JupyterLab), and it can also be :doc:`exported as an HTML report </examples/guides/save_suite_result_as_html>`, to run it from any IDE.

 When Should You Use Deepchecks?
 ================================